 When the module opens, write your Objective.
 See the example below.

-Then, write your Key Results at the bottom of your Objective.
+Then, Select the owner of the Objective & write your Key Results at the bottom.
 Remember, keep your key results short and limit them to 3 or 5.
 More than that and you’ll forget them easily.

 You may include a unit, start value, and target value.
 A unit can be a currency, percentage, or anything.
 Start and target values are completely customizable, too.